ozmodiar192/washyobutt/README.md

 The first thing I did was register @washyobutt on twitter, though the website.

 ### About Git Hooks
 I wanted to post all my commit messages to Twitter for absolutely no reason other than dicking around with git hooks.
-In git, you write code locally on your computer, then “commit” it to github, where it’s tracked and managed as part of the project.
+In git, you write code locally on your computer, then “commit” it, and push it to github where it’s made available.
 A hook is a script that git executes automatically during the commit/push process.
 When and where they run is customizable.
 There are hooks that run client side (on your local machine) and server side (hooks that run on the github server).
 The kind you need depends on what you’re trying to accomplish and what you need.

 In my case goals are:
 * I want to publish my commit messages to twitter automatically